Search by Language

 Because the ISO 639-3 standard only accommodates languages, additional private use codes have been created to represent subgroups and dialects.
 A dialect code is formed from the first three letters of its parent language followed by a dash and an additional three letters, e.g . xyz-abc.
 Subgroup codes are four letters, e.g abcd.

-Where are the codes for extinct or constructed languages?
+Where are the codes for constructed languages?